 When Apple bought Workflow in 2017, we were hoping iOS would eventually get the kind of robust automations it enabled.
 And now it’s time: iOS 12 features big improvements for Siri that can speed up tasks in a single app, as well as let you build routines that use multiple apps, launched with a single Siri command.
 Siri’s third-party app support has been limited so far, so this should be huge for iOS users.

 With Siri Shortcuts, any app can expose quick actions to Siri.
-Federighi gave the example of the Tile app, which you have to launch when you want to locate your Tile tracker.
+As an example, consider the Tile app, which you have to launch when you want to locate your Tile tracker.
 Now the Tile app can suggest a Siri Shortcut to locate your tracker, and you can set a custom Siri command, like “I lost my keys.”
 Now when you tell Siri that phrase, a card launches with that screen in Tile, and you can see where the tracker is, and interact with the card, without even having to open the full app unless you want to.
-Other examples offered were an “order my groceries” command to place an order in an app like Instacart, or “help me relax” to launch your favorite meditation app.
+You could set an Instacart shortcut to “order my groceries” or say “help me relax” to launch your favorite meditation app.

 Siri Suggestions are also improved in iOS 12 to anticipate your next actions based on your history.
-The suggestions can appear on your lock screen and notifications screen, and you can tap one to take care of that action without having to launch an app.
+The suggestions can now appear on your lock screen and notifications screen, and you can tap one to take care of that action without having to launch an app.
 It can suggest you call relatives on their birthdays.
 If you’re late to a meeting, it can prewrite a text to the organizer to let them know, or call into the meeting if a call-in number was provided in the invite.
-If you order a coffee with the same app every morning, a Siri Suggestion will pop up that you can tap to jump right there.
+If you order a coffee with the same app every morning, a Siri Suggestion might pop up to let you order your usual with one tap.